Tenerife (island)

 Current use

-Another example that happened on Consul has been the Participatory Diagnosis of Actions for Education for Sustainability by Social Sectors, put forward by the Cabildo's department that deals with sustainbility and environment issues.
-The issue at hand was to understand the current situation and future potential of education for sustainability in Tenerife, through a participatory process involving several key social agents who would help the Cabildo understand the current situation and make proposals for the future to improve coordination on this issue at the island level.
-Since the Diagnosis is legally distinct from a Regulation or a Ordinance, implementing a public consulation on it was not required by law, but an initiative by the Cabildo itself.
+The aim was to understand the current situation and future potential of education for sustainability in Tenerife through a participatory process involving several key social actors who would help the Cabildo understand the current situation and formulate proposals for the future in order to improve coordination in this area at the island level.
+Given that the Diagnosis is legally distinct from a Regulation or Ordinance, the law did not require a public consultation on the matter, but it was an initiative of the Cabildo itself.

 Challenges

-Finally, a recurring challenge is the lack of staff dedicated to citizen participation, both in the Cabildo's departments as in the island's municipalities who would like to work with the Consul platform.
+Finally, a recurring challenge is the lack of staff dedicated to citizen participation, both in the Cabildo and in the island's local councils.

 Collaboration with local councils